What's Left?

 Despite being just months away from MLB's original deadline, several teams have neither formulated a plan to pay for their required facility improvements or — like the Eugene Emeralds, above — publicly announced that they are going to move.
 Among them are the venerable ARKANSAS TRAVELERS, a Texas League team with roots going back to 1895.
 The outfield in Dickey-Stephens Park, on the Arkansas River in North Little Rock, has been a literal and financial sinkhole since 2016, which may make both sides reticent to invest further.

 Everyone agrees that Funko Field, home of the EVERETT AQUASOX (Northwest League), cannot be renovated to comply with the new facility standards.
 The environmental review for a new stadium has been completed and the Everett City Council voted to solicit quotes from design-build firms.
-However, no site has been selected and the only secure funding is $7.4M earmarked by the State of Washington, a small fraction of the anticipated cost.
+However, no site has been selected and the only secure funding is $7.4M earmarked by the State of Washington, a small fraction of the foreseeable cost.

-Just weeks after a press release stating that the MODESTO NUTS would not return when its lease expires at the end of the 2024 season, the City of Modesto and the Northwest League team announced a one-year extension (Turlock Journal).
-The City is also talking with soccer leagues, perhaps hoping that a multipurpose venue — Larimer Design unveiled a plan in February 2022 for Great Valley Coliseum — will be more easily financed than a baseball stadium.
-It bears noting that the Travelers, AquaSox and Nuts are all Mariners affiliates.
-Someone in Seattle is having restless nights.
+The City of Modesto and the MODESTO NUTS (Northwest League) issued a press release stating that the team would not return when the stadium lease expired at the end of the 2024 season, Then, just weeks later, they announced a one-year extension (Turlock Journal).
+The City is talking with soccer leagues, perhaps hoping that a multipurpose venue — Larimer Design unveiled a plan in February 2022 for Great Valley Coliseum — will be more easily financed than a baseball stadium.

 BEYOND THE HORIZON

 The owner of the KANSAS CITY ROYALS has been stating since 2021 that a new ballpark can be built for the same cost as renovating Kauffman Stadium, the fifth-oldest major league facility.
 The proposal has been controversial.
-“The K,” as it is sometime known, is popular with fans (us included).
+“The K,” as it is sometimes known, is popular with fans (us included).
 Ownership has offered to pay only a small portion of the cost of a new ballpark while revealing that it is prepared to invest $1B in real estate outside of the stadium.

 State legislators have given the Royals the option of using Sales Tax and Revenue (STAR) bonds but when a 40-year extension of an existing 3/8th-cent sales tax benefiting the team (and the Kansas City Chiefs) was put before voters in April 2024, the referendum failed with over 58 percent opposed.